 All California cities and counties are required to include a housing element in their general plan that establishes housing objectives, policies, and programs in response to community housing conditions and needs.
 As a new city incorporated on February 1, 2002, Goleta's first Housing Element went through a detailed public review process and was first adopted on October 2, 2006.
 The first statutory update since incorporation was adopted in 2010 and addressed the 2007 to 2014 planning period.

-Housing Element Policies
+This Housing Element covers the 2023 to 2031 planning period (referred to as the "6th cycle" in state planning law) and contains updated information and strategic directions (policies and specific actions) that the City is committed to undertake to address housing needs.